During Jeff Parker’s Ecuador Hummingbirds & More Photo Tour 2022 we’ll focus on the winged wildlife of this South American nation.

 A note about instruction on my photo tours:

-Since skills levels vary so much on photo tours, I tailor my teaching to individual needs.
-Please do not be shy about telling me what you need.
+Since skills levels vary so much on photo tours, Jeff tailors his teaching to individual needs.
+Please do not be shy about telling him what you need.

 • 7 full days of photography fun & exploration